hcaumo/Ripple/README.md

 # SME Investment Platform

-**SME Investment Platform** is an investment platform designed to facilitate the sale of credit from SMEs (Small and Medium-sized Enterprises) as securitized financial products to debt investors.
+**Drexfy** is a platform designed to facilitate the sale of credit from SMEs (Small and Medium-sized Enterprises) as securitized financial products to debt investors.
 The platform leverages the XRPL blockchain to issue financial instruments and stablecoins for accounting purposes.

-The frontend is developed using Bubble.io, while AWS handles the backend operations, including interactions with the XRPL ledger.
+The frontend is developed using Bubble.io, providing an intuitive user interface for investors.
+On the backend, AWS services handle all operations, including interactions with the XRPL ledger.
+Additionally, the platform integrates a third-party service for KYC and AML, receiving a WebHook to ensure compliance and enhance security for all transactions.

-## What is SME Investment Platform?
+## What is Drexfy?

-**SME Investment Platform** enables the sale of securitized SME credits to investors in Europe.
+**Drexfy** enables the sale of securitized SME credits to investors in Europe.
 The credits are provided by a securitization company in Brazil, and the platform uses the XRPL blockchain to manage financial instruments and stablecoins.
 The platform ensures secure transactions through encrypted private keys stored in AWS DynamoDB and decrypted using AWS KMS.

 ## Requirements